nimh-sfim/nimh-sfim.github.io/_publications/gau_et_al_2021.md

 pages: 1769-1775
 book_title: ''
 publisher: ''
-abstract: 'Brainhack is an innovative meeting format that promotes scientific collaboration and education in an open, inclusive environment.
-This NeuroView describes the myriad benefits for participants and the research community and how Brainhacks complement conventional formats to augment scientific progress.'
+abstract: "Brainhack is an innovative meeting format that promotes scientific collaboration and education in an open, inclusive environment.
+This NeuroView describes the myriad benefits for participants and the research community and how Brainhacks complement conventional formats to augment scientific progress."
 project_id: education
 paper_url: https://www.cell.com/neuron/fulltext/S0896-6273(21)00231-2
 doi: 10.1016/j.neuron.2021.04.001